 tidy street general store brighton ellie and co blog shopping guide

 I’ve talked about neighbourhoods in Brighton for shopping like a local.
-Today, I want to share a guide to my favourite independent Brighton shops with you.
-These are, my go-to shops, for food, homewares, souvenirs, gifts and cards, each one unique and interesting in its own way.
-Hopefully this list will help you plan your next weekend in Brighton itinerary.
+Today, I want to share a guide to my favourite independent shops in Brighton with you.

 baskets outside shopfront